A single step that a bot takes in a conversation (e.g. calling an API or sending a response back to the user).

 A type of custom action that asks the user for multiple pieces of information.

-For example, if you need a city, a cuisine, and a price range to recommend a restaurant, you can create a restaurant form to do that.
-You can describe any business logic inside a form.
-For example, if you want to ask for a particular neighbourhood if a user mentions a large city like Los Angeles, you can write that logic inside the form.
+For example, if you need a city, a cuisine, and a price range to recommend a restaurant, you can create a restaurant form to collect the information.
+You can describe business logic inside a form, like offering the customer a different set of menu options if they mention a food allergy.

+Terms used to describe whether the user’s input is expected or unexpected.
 If your assistant asks a user for some information and the user provides it, we call that a happy path.
-Unhappy paths are all the possible edge cases of a bot.
-For example, the user refusing to give some input, changing the topic of conversation, or correcting something they said earlier.
+Unhappy paths are all possible edge cases.
+For example, the user refusing to give the requested input, changing the topic of conversation, or correcting something they said earlier.

 A basic assistant that can handle the most important happy path stories.